saseungmin/react-native-gesture-image-viewer/.changeset/cruel-rocks-decide.md

 "react-native-gesture-image-viewer": minor
 ---

-feat: scrollView support for ListComponent props
+feat: add support for using ScrollView as a list component